Let’s face it: Chances are that there’s another applicant to your target graduate school program with the same job title.

 Firstly, the MBA application resume offers the admission committee a concise picture of the important parts of your educational and professional development and accomplishments.
 It gives a much fuller view of what stand to bring to their business school community.
 It’s also evidence that you have the communication skills to condense your career experience to one page and still make an impression to this particular audience.

-Second, your resume will often take the stage if you’re invited to interview.
+Second, your resume will often take the stage if you’re invited to an MBA interview.
 Offered about 30 minutes to tell your story in person (or less), your resume offers crucial background as well as a starting point for dialogue, especially for blind interviews in which an interviewer will have read only your resume.
 Standing out in a sea of excellence means delivering a resume that’s specific, succinct and substantive.
 And – as a plus – just going through the revision exercise can illuminate the answers to the tough interview questions when that time comes.

 As a starting point, it’s key to recognize that your target business schools or programs are a distinctly different audience than potential employers.
-As such, a great MBA application resume sample differs from a professional one in several key ways:
+As such, a great MBA application resume differs from a professional one in several key ways:

 - Competing against applicants with similar profiles versus more diverse backgrounds